-Though many students travel home for the holiday season, colleges often host heartwarming community events in honor of the many holidays celebrated in winter.
-From Christmas to Hanukkah and many beyond, here are a few colleges with the holiday spirit!
+Many students travel home for the holiday season.
+But, colleges also often host heartwarming community events in honor of the many holidays celebrated in winter.
+From Christmas to Hanukkah and many beyond, here are a few colleges with some fun holiday traditions!

 Be sure to check out our first article highlighting some truly spectacular holiday traditions!